Riftr/intelpy/README.md

 #### Pre-built package

-Just grab the latest Linux release .tar.gz [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory such as /opt/intelpy and run IntelPy.
+Just grab the latest Linux tar.gz release [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory such as /opt/intelpy and run IntelPy.
 The program contains all the dependencies above and it should just work.

 #### Pip

-Just grab the latest Linux release source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy.
+Just grab the latest tar.gz source code release [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy.

 Next, install dependencies via pip: